spyshiv/google-login-vue3/CONTRIBUTING.md

 npm test
 ```

-> Make sure your code is clean and linted.
-You can run `npm run lint` before pushing changes.
+> Make sure your code is clean and linted before pushing changes.

 ---